HR Assistant Cover Letter Examples Recruiters Read in 2026

 Personalize the closing with a next step

 Avoid generic endings.
-Suggest a realistic next step aligned with the role.
+Suggest a realistic next step that fits the role.

 See an example